olli-suoniemi/invoicing/README.md

 echo -n "user" | docker secret create CRM_POSTGRES_USER -
 ```

+The envs used in UI container are in .env.production.
+Next recognizes these env variables
+automatically, and they are baked into the container during build time.

-The local version uses values from env file.
+The local version uses values from env file called .env.local.

 Changing secrets, remove the stack: